keskival/sleeping_machines/README.md

 ## References

 - [Sleep Sort](https://rosettacode.org/wiki/Sorting_algorithms/Sleep_sort): "Basically if you transform set L into the time domain, when collecting it back you get it back sorted.", "the time and space complexity for Sleep sort are O(1)."
+- [Synapses and Memory Storage](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3367555/): "For example, certain genetic manipulations that disrupt hippocampal LTP do not impair forms of memory believed to require the hippocampus (e.g., Zamanillo et al. 1999)."